What is Pure

 fatty acids, lysozyme, B12 binding protein, bifidus factor,

-* Preventing pathogen absorption across the intestinal wall
+beneficial bacteria);* Preventing pathogen absorption across the intestinal wall

 (polysaccharides, oligosaccharides, mucins, fibronectin, glycomacropeptides,